 - Teach and practice healthy ways of communicating.
 Roleplay taking turns, asking questions, sharing, and listening.

 - Catch students being responsible or making good choices and reward them with a compliment or a kind note.
 Verbal recognition is powerful and intrinsically motivating.
-Encourage students to do the same with peers.
+Encourage students to do the same with their peers.

-#3 – Have a Daily Morning Meeting
+Have a Daily Morning Meeting

 Steps: